 Frequently Asked Questions About the Trail's Advisory Council

-Minutes of closed meetings will also be available to the public upon request, subject to the withholding of matters about which public disclosure would be harmful to the interests of the government, industry, or others, and which are exempt from disclosure under the Freedom of Information Act (FOIA.)
-The public may request copies of meeting minutes by contacting the Captain John Smith Chesapeake National Historic Trail office in Annapolis, Maryland.
+Minutes of closed meetings are available to the public upon request, subject to the withholding of matters about which public disclosure would be harmful to the interests of the government, industry, or others, and which are exempt from disclosure under the Freedom of Information Act (FOIA.)
+The public may request copies of meeting minutes by contacting the trail at firstname.lastname@example.org.

 Q. Did the advisory council have a charter?

 A.Yes.
 The purpose of the advisory council charter was to specify the council's mission, goals, and objectives, as well as its general operational characteristics.
 The charter enabled the council to meet and take actions.
 Charters were renewed every two years, unless otherwise specified in legislation.